flam-flam/flam-flam.github.io/pages/hld/index.md

 nav_order: 2
 ---

-There are currently 3 stages defined for the project.
+There are currently 3 phases defined for the project.

-## Stage 1
+## Phase 1 <- We are here

 Working microservices without observability.
 Dispatcher is streaming live comments and submissions from Reddit